sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 ![Cork](/da_cabby/assets/imgs/cork-1.jpg)

-Keep in mind these components will be getting hot so be mindful of heat shields, and sheathing.
-Buy good quality parts.
+Keep in mind these components will be getting hot, I recommend using heat shields for body parts, rubber, or other sensitive parts  and wire sheath to protect any wires.

 ### Premade Kit